tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 " |                                         |"
 ```

-and would whirr for a short while until it was finished
+and would whirr away for a short while until it was finished and my `main`
-and my `main` could print the game state:
+could print the game state:

 ```
 "Z|||||||||||||||||||||||||||||||||||||||||||"